brucy34/drawer_app/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-Here is a first representation of the drawer:
+Here is a representation of the drawer: